 If you need retirement savings to get by, and you’re wondering whether to take them from an IRA, 401(k) or a Roth, don’t be tempted by instant gratification.
 Sure, the Roth IRA withdrawal will be tax-free, but you may wind up paying more in lost opportunity.

-Instead, if it makes sense to do so, withdraw from taxable retirement accounts first, and leave Roth IRAs alone for as long as possible.
+Instead, withdraw from taxable retirement accounts first, and leave Roth IRAs alone for as long as possible.

 The mechanics of taking distributions

-If you have several retirement accounts due to frequent job changes in your career and you're approaching 70 1/2, you now have the task of figuring out how to withdraw the money.
+If you have several retirement accounts because of frequent job changes and you’re approaching 70 1/2, you now have the task of figuring out how to withdraw the money.